Emaratilicious/PHPLeague-for-WP/readme.txt

 * NEW: Possibility to delete a club and all data associated
 * NEW: Possibility to delete a league and all data associated
 * NEW: Possibility to get the ranking table as widget
+* NEW: Plugin translated in German (thanks to Michael Fürst)
+* NEW: Possibility to display the 5 latest results in the table
 * CHG: When we remove a team from a league, all data associated are now deleted
 * CHG: Don't show a link in the table when links are disabled in the settings
 * CHG: Remove edition name in the database